humdrum-tools/humdrum-data/bin/README.md

 	checksums for files that it counts.

 [makeReadme](makeReadme)
-:       A script that creates the README.md file in the base directory
+:       A script for generating the `README.md` file in the base
-	of this repository.
-Normally run by the maintainer of the `humdrum-data` repository and not by the general user (unless you really want to).
-It automatically generates statistics about downloaded repositories and data subsets that can be downloaded from LIST files.
+	directory of this repository.
+Typically run by the `humdrum-data` repository maintainer, it automatically
+	compiles statistics about downloaded repositories and
+	available data subsets from LIST files.
+While not necessary for general users, it can be executed if desired, offering insights into the repository's current content and usage.